F88/yonokomae/docs/TESTING.md

 emulation).
 Tests should validate the resulting UI state (the intended mode is highlighted and activated) rather than internal correction heuristics.

+## Battle Index Generation Regression Points

+The unified battle index generator (generate-battle-index.ts) should remain stable.
+Suggested regression assertions (unit or snapshot style):

+- Duplicate basename or duplicate explicit `id` causes the generator to exit non-zero (negative test harness).
+- Missing `publishState` defaults to `published` and still appears in `publishedBattleMap`.
+- Empty states still produce an empty object map (e.g. `reviewBattleMap` when no review seeds).
+- Adding a new state populates `publishStateKeys` in predictable order (published,draft,review,archived,<extras sorted>).
+- `battlesByThemeId[themeId]` arrays are sorted by `battle.id`.

+Lightweight approach: invoke the script in a temp workspace copy with synthetic seeds and assert generated file substrings instead of full snapshot brittleness.

 ## CI/CD

 Our CI pipeline runs all checks, including linting, type checking, data package validation, and all forms of tests.
 The pipeline validates: